PX4/PX4-user_guide/en/flying/pre_flight_checks.md

-# Preflight Sensor and EKF Checks
+# Preflight Sensor/Estimator Checks

-PX4 performs a number of preflight sensor quality and EKF checks to determine if there is a good enough position estimate to arm/fly.
-These checks are controlled by the [COM\_ARM\_](../advanced_config/parameter_reference.md#commander) parameters.
+PX4 performs a number of preflight sensor quality and estimator checks to determine if there is a good enough position estimate to arm and fly the vehicle (these checks are controlled by the [COM\_ARM\_](../advanced_config/parameter_reference.md#commander) parameters).
+Any preflight errors are reported in *QGroundControl* as `PREFLIGHT FAIL` messages.

+The sections below list the errors, their likely causes and solutions, and any parameters that affect how the preflight checks are run.

 ## EKF Preflight Checks/Errors

-The following errors (with associated checks and parameters) are reported by the EKF (and propagate to *QGroundControl*):
+The following errors (with associated checks and parameters) are reported by the [EKF](https://dev.px4.io/en/tutorials/tuning_the_ecl_ekf.html) (and propagate to *QGroundControl*):

 `PREFLIGHT FAIL: EKF HGT ERROR`:
 * This error is produced when the IMU and height measurement data are inconsistent.